techidaily/site-facebook/source/_posts/avoiding-irrelevant-digital-dialogues-step-by-step-guide.md

 ### 4\.
 Unfollow Facebook Pages From Your Feed Preferences

- This method also allows you to unfollow pages in bulk to[clean up your Facebook account](https://www.makeuseof.com/ways-to-clean-up-facebook-account/) .
+ This method also allows you to unfollow pages in bulk to [clean up your Facebook account](https://www.makeuseof.com/ways-to-clean-up-facebook-account/) .
 However, compared to the above, unfollowing several pages at once is faster with this method.
 Follow these steps to unfollow pages using this method: first, click your**profile icon** in the top right corner.
 Go to**Settings and Privacy** and select**Feed** to open the**Manage Your Feed** window.

 ![Opening the Feed Settings from the Settings and Privacy Menu on Facbeook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/6-opening-the-feed-settings-from-the-settings-and-privacy-window-on-facbeook.jpg)